Rucha-1111/Rucha-1111/README.md

 - 🎶 I have a playlist for every coding mood — from *“debug despair”* to *“deployment victory”*
 - 📚 I once told myself “I’ll just read one chapter” and finished the entire book.
 - 💬 My most used phrase while coding: `“Why isn’t this working!?”` followed by “Oh.”
-- 🕹️ My dream job: Getting paid to code cool stuff while sipping coffee near my cats.
+- 🕹️ My dream job: Getting paid to code cool stuff while sipping tea near my cats.
-- 🔥 Secret skill: Turning caffeine into clean commits.
+- 🔥 Secret skill: Turning tea 🍵 into clean commits.
 - 💡 Motto: *If life throws an exception, handle it gracefully.*

 ---